-The Authority's combined debt service on the remaining outstanding revenue bonds is \$7.3 million annually.
-The bonds outstanding as of June 30, 2015, totaled \$51.4 million.
+The Authority's combined debt service on the remaining outstanding revenue bonds is \$6.5 million annually.
+The bonds outstanding as of June 30, 2017, totaled \$44.2 million.

 In November 2009, the Maryland Stadium Authority entered into a contract with Pepco Energy Services to provide energy upgrades and enhancements to Ravens Stadium.
 The energy upgrades and enhancements will cost approximately \$2.5 million.
 The Authority is financing the upgrades and enhancements under the State's Energy Performance Contract Lease-Purchase Program over 12 years.
-The outstanding balance as of June 30, 2015, was \$1.7 million.
-This lease is not included in the CDAC affordability analysis because the guaranteed annual savings exceeds the annual debt service.
+The outstanding balance as of June 30, 2017, was \$1.3 million.
+This lease is included in the CDAC affordability analysis because the guaranteed annual savings was terminated.

 In the spring of 2010, the Maryland Stadium Authority entered into several contracts for the replacement of the video boards and control room at Ravens Stadium.
 The budget for the project was estimated at \$10.0 million.
 The Baltimore Ravens funded approximately \$6.0 million and the Maryland Stadium Authority funded \$4.0 million.
 The Maryland Stadium Authority's share was financed under the State's Equipment Lease-Purchase Program and amortized over 10 years.
-The outstanding balance as of June 30, 2015, was \$2.4 million.
+The equipment lease balance of \$1.5 million was paid off in January 2017.

-The amount outstanding of the Authority's bonds, included in the CDAC affordability analysis, related to the Ravens Stadium project totaled \$53.8 million as of June 30, 2015.
+The amount outstanding of the Authority's bonds and leases, included in the CDAC affordability analysis, related to the Ravens Stadium project totaled \$45.5 million as of June 30, 2017.

 Montgomery County Conference Center.
 In January 2003, the Authority issued \$23.2 million in lease-backed revenue bonds in connection with the construction of a conference center in Montgomery County.
 The conference center is adjacent and physically connected to a Marriott Hotel, which has been privately financed.
 The center cost \$33.5 million and was financed through a combination of funding from Montgomery County and the Authority.
 The Authority does not have any operating risk.
-The average annual debt service for these bonds is \$1.75 million.
+The average annual debt service for these bonds is \$1.6 million.

 In November 2012, the Authority refinanced the outstanding balance of \$16.0 million.
 A new fixed rate series was issued in the amount of \$13.6 million with \$13.3 million plus \$2.3 million in premium being used to call the Series 2003 Bonds and the balance used for interest and transactional costs.
 The annual debt service on the Series 2012 Bonds is approximately \$1.6 million.
-The bonds outstanding as of June 30, 2015, totaled \$11.1 million.
+The bonds outstanding as of June 30, 2017, totaled \$9.0 million.

 Hippodrome Theater.
 In July 2002, the Authority issued \$20.3 million in taxable lease-backed revenue bonds in connection with the renovation and construction of the Hippodrome Theater as part of Baltimore City's West Side Development.
 The cost of renovating the theater was \$63.0 million and was financed by various public and private sources.
 The Authority does not have any operating risk for the project which was completed in February 2004.
-The average annual debt service for these bonds is \$1.8 million.
+The average annual debt service for these bonds is \$1.6 million.

 In July 2012, the Authority refinanced the outstanding balance of \$13.7 million.
 A new fixed rate series was issued in the amount of \$14.1 million with \$13.7 million being used to call the Series 2002 Bonds and the balance used for interest and transactional costs.
 The annual debt service on the Series 2011 Bonds is approximately \$1.6 million.
-The bonds outstanding as of June 30, 2015, totaled \$10.1 million.
+The bonds outstanding as of June 30, 2017, totaled \$7.4 million.